-To find the most promising growth opportunities in this fast-evolving region, we believe an active management approach is critical.
+To find the most promising growth opportunities in this fastevolving region, we believe an active management approach is critical.
 We have always contended that an active approach is the better investment strategy in emerging markets due to corporate governance-related concerns, sub-par capital allocation, general lack of transparency, and other risk factors that tend to be more prevalent in developing economies.

 In addition to these risk factors, a profound vector shift underway globally further underscores the importance of an active approach in Asia.
 After a 30-year period of globalization, the changing nature of U.S./China relations and Russia's aggression against Ukraine have resulted in a paradigm shift in global capital allocation toward energy, commodity, food/agricultural, and defense security and infrastructure.
 This ongoing de-globalization requires redundancy and localization of key commodities and investments in commercial and industrial supply chains.
 We believe this shift will favor certain emerging market countries such as India owing to the productivity enhancing economic reforms implemented by the Modi administration that provide attractive incentives for multinationals looking to diversify manufacturing and supply chains away from China.
 Within China, we are witnessing a pivot in the opportunity set driven by wide-reaching regulatory reforms and recent developments in the geopolitical landscape.
-Real estate, infrastructure, and the banking sector that supported the initial urbanization and modernization of scape and also reflects China's priorities in the age of de-globalization.
-In addition, the de-emphasis on China's vast property and related sector has triggered slower GDP growth and a more challenging investment environment.
-For these reasons, we firmly believe that an active approach in which a portfolio manager can target the most promising industries and companies while avoiding other, less attractive industries is key to alpha generation in this country.
+Real estate, infrastructure, and the banking sector that supported the initial urbanization and modernization of China are now being back-burnered in favor of innovation and intellectual capital-based industries with a key focus on advanced manufacturing and technology self-sufficiency.
+This major and ongoing shift in the industries China is championing on the one hand and disfavoring on the other results in a dynamically evolving investment landscape and also reflects China's priorities in the age of de-globalization.
+In addition, the de-emphasis on China's vast property and property-related sector has triggered slower GDP growth and a more challenging investment environment.
+For these reasons, we firmly believe that an active approach in which a portfolio manager can target the most promising industries and companies while avoiding other, less attractive industries is key to successful investing in this country.